Ideas for Turning Thrift Store Items into Home Décor Treasures

 These are so cute and so easy to make.
 I bought some glass bowls with interesting scroll work on them at Goodwill and some small ceramic birds for about $2.00 each.
 I decided that I wanted to put one in my living room and one in my master bathroom which is how I decided what color each would be.

 I glued one of them to a glass candlestick in order to give it height.
 I also glued the birds on to the edge of each glass bowl.
-This is the glue that I used.
-Once the glue dried, I spray painted them brown and then painted them with chalk paint and distressed both.
-Aren't they cute?!?
+Click here for the glue that I used.

 Small White Crate